R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 SGX enclaves can be be built in one of three modes: simulation, debug and release.
 Simulation mode doesn't require any SGX capable hardware.
 Debug executes the enclave as normal but allows the host process to snoop on and modify the protected address space, so provides no protection.
-Release locks out the host and provides the standard SGX security model, but (at this time) requires the enclave to be signed with a key whitelisted by Intel.
-See ["Deployment"](deployment.md) for more information on this.
+Release locks out the host and provides the standard SGX security model, but (at this time) requires the enclave to be [signed](signing.md) with a key whitelisted by Intel.

 Add this bit of code to your Gradle file to let the mode be chosen from the command line: